PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -Redrew the hold bottomcaps so they aren't jagged and better match the bodies.

--Moved the bottomcaps up two pixels to match Metal's.
-(It's more accurate to when a hold ends when it overlaps the reeptors.)

 -Fixed the hold's slight gradient mismatches at the top loop point.

 -Fixed the coloration of the active roll bottomcaps as there were very strong mismatches.